Possession of marijuana is still unlawful, but no longer a criminal offense.

 Contact Us Today 804-355-8037

 There are no quick and clear resolutions when it comes to criminal charges such as marijuana possession with intent to distribute and distribution.
-But at Weiland Upton, we will work together with you, through an open, interactive session, to determine the strengths and weakness of your case while identifying the most effective way to resolve your case successfully.
+But at The Weiland Firm, PLC, we will work together with you, through an open, interactive session, to determine the strengths and weakness of your case while identifying the most effective way to resolve your case successfully.

 Even though its decriminalized, a marijuana-related conviction can lead to substantial legal penalties, as well as a permanent criminal record.
 Your best chance of avoiding these hefty penalties and long-term consequences is by getting in touch with a skilled criminal defense attorney, immediately after you’ve been charged.
 Contact our law office today and schedule a free consultation with our criminal defense attorneys.
 We service clients in Chesterfield County and throughout Central Virginia.